Ethiopian Airlines Flight 302: Statements from parties

-Ethiopian Airlines said MCAS was "to the best of our knowledge" active when the aircraft crashed.
+Ethiopian Airlines said the MCAS was "to the best of our knowledge" activated when the aircraft crashed.
 According to Ethiopian transport minister Dagmawit Moges, the crew "performed all the procedures repeatedly provided by the manufacturer but was not able to control the aircraft".
-Bjorn Fehrm from Leeham News stated the preliminary report confirms "the Flight Crew followed the procedures prescribed by FAA and Boeing in Airworthiness Directive 2018-23-51", released shortly after the Lion Air crash.
+Bjorn Fehrm from Leeham News stated the preliminary report confirms "the Flight Crew followed the procedures prescribed by FAA and Boeing in AD 2018-23-51", released shortly after the Lion Air crash.

-Boeing's CEO Dennis Muilenburg said on 29 April that if "you go through the checklist...it calls out actions that would be taken around power management and pitch management of the airplane.
+On 29 April 2019, Boeing's CEO Dennis Muilenburg said that if "you go through the checklist...it calls out actions that would be taken around power management and pitch management of the airplane.
 It also refers to the cutout switches, that after an activation that was not pilot-induced, that you would hit the cutout switches.
 And, in some cases, those procedures were not completely followed".

 A data spike in the flight data led to speculations about a bird or other debris hitting the plane as it was taking off, shearing away the airflow sensor.
 These speculations were dismissed by Ethiopian Airlines, and Chief investigator Amdye Ayalew Fanta stated there was no indication of such damage.

-On 25 April, The Aviation Herald submitted 25 questions that have arisen in the aftermath of the accident to the FAA's Flight Standardization Board (FSB) regarding their draft for certification of the Boeing 737 MAX aircraft.
+On 25 April 2019, The Aviation Herald submitted 25 questions that have arisen in the aftermath of the accident to the FAA's Flight Standardization Board (FSB) regarding their draft for certification of the Boeing 737 MAX aircraft.
 Earlier, it stated that a copy of the version of section 2.6 of the Flight Operations Manual, "Operational Irregularities", in use by Ethiopian Airlines at the time of the crash was dated 1 November 2017 and did not include material from the Operator's Bulletin issued by Boeing on 6 November 2018.